 There are also studies that suggest that turmeric may have properties of special interest to asthma patients.
 For example, this study found that curcumin (the active component in turmeric) helped improved airway instruction, and concluded that it is “effective and safe as an add-on therapy for the treatment of bronchial asthma.”

 Or, you can take the easy road and buy turmeric tea like I do.
-Traditional Medicinals offer one on Amazon (find it here) that is flavored with ginger, amping up the asthma-fighting juice!
+Traditional Medicinals offer one on Amazon (find it here) that is flavored with ginger, amping up the asthma-fighting power!

 And a note on the flavor.
 Turmeric is bitter and a bit spicy.
 I enjoy it, but it is strong and may be an acquired tasted.
 That’s why you may want to try a variety of turmeric tea that is blended with other ingredients (like the ginger turmeric tea I linked above), or add a little honey.